| Enter your email address here: |

 1975

-The European Space Agency (ESA) began operating, after the European Space Research Organisation (ESRO) was merged with the European Launcher Development Organisation (ELDO).
+The European Space Agency (ESA) began operating when the European Space Research Organisation (ESRO) was merged with the European Launcher Development Organisation (ELDO).

 1979